Sinéad Burke

-Sinéad Burke (born 1990) is an Irish writer, academic and disability activist, popular for her TED talk 'Why design should include everyone'.
-She is the Director of consulting organisation 'Tilting the Lens', working to raise the baseline standards in accessibility, to design an equitable and accessible world.
+Sinéad Burke (born 1990) is an Irish writer, academic and disability activist, known for her TED talk 'Why design should include everyone'.
+She is the director of the consulting organisation Tilting the Lens, which works to raise the baseline standards in accessibility, towards design for an equitable and accessible world.
 Since 2019, she has been a member of the Irish Council of State.

-Sinéad released her first book ‘Break the Mould’ in October 2020.
-It was awarded the Specsavers Children’s Book of the Year award at the An Post Irish Book Awards.
+Burke released her first book, Break the Mould, in October 2020.
+It was awarded the Specsavers Children's Book of the Year award at the An Post Irish Book Awards.
 Sinéad appeared on the cover of the 'Forces for Change' issue of British Vogue, guest-edited by the Duchess of Sussex.
 She also appeared on the cover of The Business of Fashion in May 2018 alongside Kim Kardashian with an interview as part of 'The Age of Influence' series.

 Education

 Burke trained as a primary school teacher, graduating from Marino Institute of Education at the top of her class and winning the Vere Foster medal and holds a Masters in Broadcast Production for TV and Radio from IADT.